agnesoft/adev/projects/abuild/high_level_design.md

 ### Configuration

-By default no configuration of any kind shall be required.
+By default, no configuration of any kind shall be required.
 Sensible defaults will be used for building.
 Optionally a configuration file and/or command line arguments can be used to override these defaults and to achieve greater control over the build process.